tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

-If you want to be really safe, or you have lots of variables and it is difficult to work out which should be private, you can make it so that all variables must be explicitly declared as private or shared (excluding those variables that are defined only within the scope of the loop):
+If you want to be really safe, or you have lots of variables and it is difficult to work out which should be private, you can make it so that all variables must be explicitly declared as private or shared (excluding those variables that are defined only within the scope of the loop), using `default(none)`:

 ```c
 int my_array[size];